Parkland provides Q3 2022 business update and completes consolidation of its International Segment

 Oct 19, 2022, 08:00 ET

-CALGARY, Canada, Oct.
-19, 2022 /PRNewswire-HISPANIC PR WIRE/ -- Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI), today provided a third quarter business update.
+CALGARY, AB, Oct.
+19, 2022 /PRNewswire/ - Parkland Corporation ("Parkland", "we", the "Company", or "our") (TSX: PKI), today provided a third quarter business update.
 Driven by the macroeconomic environment and volatile product prices, third quarter results will be below our expectations.
 We are confident in our fourth quarter outlook and expect to deliver 2022 Adjusted EBITDA within our guidance range of between $1.6 billion and $1.7 billion.

 We expect to deliver Adjusted EBITDA attributable to Parkland ("Expected Adjusted EBITDA") of approximately $325 million in the third quarter.
 Primary drivers include: